SocietyForArtisticResearch/rc-pandoc-help/02-views.md

 ## Note view

 The note-view is to be used in conjunction with the note-tool of the RC.
 It is only available in the workspace editor, not in preview.
-Notes are meant to be used as a means to communicate between author and reviewers or supervisors and authors.
+Notes are meant to be used to communicate between author and reviewers or supervisors and authors.
 The note-view displays a list of all the notes that are within an exposition.
 One can filter this list based on the author, assignee and weither it has been marked resolved.
 Also you can change these parameters in this view.

 ## Text view